REB Member User Guide Overview

 Take a moment to understand the scope of the application.
 You can also toggle the Show Inactive Sections option to see which sections are not included in the application.

-Before you begin, it is important to know how to move through the application’s pages as there are different use cases for either option.
+Before you begin, it is important to know how to move through the application’s pages once you open each section as there are different use cases for either option.

 • Use the Previous and Next buttons to move backwards or forwards one page at a time